General Admission Criteria

 Acceptance of study place and attendance registration for the academic year must take place in accordance with valid legislation.

-In order to confirm the study place the applicant must accept the study place and enroll for the academic year by:
+In order to confirm the study place the applicant must accept the study place, enroll for the academic year, pay the tuition fee if applicable and deliver the required documents to the Admission Services by:

 - 31 July at 3 pm (for studies starting in August/September)

 - 31 December at 3 pm (for studies starting in January)